-FPC's data compared the compensation of WashREIT officers based on base salary and total direct compensation, which included base salary, annual incentive compensation and an annualized present value of long-term incentive compensation.
-The Compensation Committee considers the amount and mix of base and variable compensation by referencing, for each executive level and position, the prevalence of each element and the level of compensation that are provided in the market based on the FPC comparison analysis.
+FPC's data compared the compensation of Elme officers based on base salary and total direct compensation, which included base salary, annual incentive compensation and an annualized present value of long-term incentive compensation.
+The Compensation Committee considers the amount and mix of base and variable

 The Compensation Committee takes into account current financial performance in its evaluation of executive compensation.
-In particular, as it pertains to 2021, the Compensation Committee took into account key drivers of value creation such as execution of our strategy and portfolio recalibration, capital allocation, balance sheet management, among others, as well as the Company's absolute performance, performance relative to other companies in the industry and external circumstances that impacted the Company's performance.
+In particular, as it pertains to 2022, the Compensation Committee took into account key drivers of value creation such as translating the Company's strategic intent into operational capabilities, constructing a comprehensive human resource program and technology platform, creating a new brand and beginning to assume management of the Company's multifamily portfolio from third party managers, among others, as well as the Company's absolute performance, performance relative to other companies in the industry and external circumstances that impacted the Company's performance.
 The Compensation Committee does not delegate any of its principal functions or responsibilities.